George Washington: 1st President and a Humble Man

 George Washington did not have an exceptional childhood.
 He was the third child of a middle class, tobacco planter named Augustine Washington.
 His mom was Augustine's second wife, and George was her oldest.
 Her name was Mary Ball Washington.

-He had red hair while he was young, and though there are rumors that he wore a wig, it is believed he actually powdered his hair white.
-The rumors began because having a wig was in fashion at the time he was president, but portraits of George Washington reveal that his hair was in fact powdered.
+He had red hair while he was young, and though there are rumors that Washington wore a wig, it is believed he powdered his hair white.
+The rumors began because having a wig was in fashion at the time he was president, but portraits of George Washington reveal that his hair was powdered.

 First Portrait of Young George Washington

 Washington appointed four positions that would make up the cabinet, that helped the president in his duties.
 These same four positions are still part of the cabinet today.
-They include: Secretary of State, Secretary of the Treasury, Secretary of War, and Attorney General.
-During his presidency, he appointed Thomas Jefferson as Secretary of State after Jefferson proved his ability in writing the Declaration of Independence.
+They include Secretary of State, Secretary of the Treasury, Secretary of War, and Attorney General.
+During his presidency, he appointed Thomas Jefferson as Secretary of State after Jefferson proved his ability to write the Declaration of Independence.
 He later became the third president.

 The Secretary of the Treasury was Alexander Hamilton.
-Washington chose him, because he was the personal assistant or "aide-de-camp" to Washington when he served as General.
-Henry Knox was chosen for the Secretary of War, due to Knox's excellence as a military officer in the Continental Army.
+Washington chose him because he was the personal assistant or "aide-de-camp" to Washington when he served as General.
+George selected Henry Knox for the Secretary of War, due to Knox's excellence as a military officer in the Continental Army.
 Washington's final cabinet member was the Attorney General.
-He appointed Edmund Randolph who also served as aide-de-camp to him.
+He appointed Edmund Randolph, who also served as aide-de-camp to him.

-He was also thought to have great moral character.
+He was also thought to have high moral character.
 It is quoted in his writing to a friend, "There is not a man living who wishes more sincerely than I do, to see a plan adopted for the abolition of slavery."
-This statement seemed ironic, since he himself had slaves, and so did his father.
+This statement seemed ironic since he had slaves, and so did his father.
 Although later, when given the opportunity to free his slaves, he chose not to, since some of the men he had as slaves were too old to be sold.
-Also there were many slaves within his household who had intermarried.
+Also, many slaves within his household had intermarried.
 By keeping them “enslaved,” he was preserving their families.